-- 5. An applicant who, before matriculating in a Faculty, has completed a period of study in another University or Institution of Higher or Further Education, or has alternative accredited study or experience may be deemed by the Dean of that Faculty to have gained up to 120 credits for courses passed in each year of study in that institution up to a maximum of 240 credits.
+- 5. An applicant who, before matriculating in a Faculty, has completed a period of study in another university or institution of higher or further education, or has alternative accredited study or experience may be deemed by the relevant Dean to have gained up to 120 credits for courses passed in each year of study in that university or institution up to a maximum of 240 credits.
 For a student admitted to a General degree a maximum of only 180 credits may be awarded in recognition of prior study. - 6.
-An applicant for an Honours degree, who has obtained appropriate Advanced Level, Advanced Higher or equivalent passes, may be offered entry with advanced standing.
-Such applicants may be awarded up to 120 credits towards a particular degree programme by the Dean of the relevant Faculty. - 7.
-In the case of applicants eligible for admission under 5 above, the Head of School in consultation with the Dean of the relevant Faculty shall determine the programme and module pre-requisites that are deemed to have been fulfilled by prior study. - 8.
-For students registered on an accredited overseas educational programme, a period of study at a foreign university will form an integral and compulsory part of the degree programme.
+An applicant for an Honours degree may be offered entry with advanced standing.
+Such applicants may be awarded up to 120 credits towards a particular degree programme by the relevant Dean. - 7.
+In the case of applicants eligible for admission under 5 above, the Head of School in consultation with the relevant Dean shall determine the programme and module pre-requisites that are deemed to have been fulfilled by prior study. - 8.
+Where students study at a partner institution as part of a collaborative or approved study abroad programme, the period of study will form an integral part of the student's degree programme.